Skip to content

 “Gambling harm is a public-health issue that affects people, families and communities across Liverpool.
 This new campaign is tackling the root causes of gambling harm by focusing on the commercial determinants of health, as well as showing hope by involving people with lived experience.
 Our goal is for this campaign to reduce stigma and empower young people in the city to live healthier and happier lives.”

-Recent date shows that 2.7% of the population are experiencing “problem gambling”, with many more suffering lower levels of harm, affected by someone else's gambling or at risk.
+Recent data shows that 2.7% of the population are experiencing “problem gambling”, with many more suffering lower levels of harm, affected by someone else's gambling or at risk.
 This has prompted the Department of Health to focus on gambling in the newly published Men’s Health Strategy.

 The campaign will run across social media over the coming weeks and is backed by local partners including the NHS North West Gambling Service which has a clinic in Liverpool City Centre.